yeohkj/DiscordBot/README.md

 **Relating for my passion in data, interacted with DOSM dataset using parquet requests to get visualize and come out with several charts for market study**

 **List of bot commands: **

 $hello - Say hello to the bot

 $greet - Greet the bot

 $echo - Repeat the user's message

 $quote - Get a random quote

-$weather - Get the current weathe
+$weather - Get the current weather

 $malaysia_news - Get the latest malaysian news

 $news [user input] - Get the latest news

 $bitcoin - Get the current price of bitcoin
 $crypro [user input] - Get the current price of cryptocurrency (must be crypto name)
 $s&p - Get the current price of S&P 500